4444dogs/Tyger/README.md

 # About
- Tyger is a general-purpose Revolt bot aiming to have features that are similar to the Discrod bot, Dyno.
+ Tyger is a general-purpose Revolt bot aiming to have features that are similar to the Discord bot, Dyno.

  WARNING: This bot is still in pre-alpha so it is not recomended that you use it as your primary moderation bot.